TonyDroidd/ItemCMD/README.md

 # ItemCMD
-Run a commands when interactt with items
+Run a commands when interactt with items!